Image source: We Animals Media

 IN THE UK

-In July 2025, the government introduced an amendment to exempt chickens and turkeys from these legal protections.
+In late July 2025, the government introduced an amendment to exempt chickens and turkeys from the legal protections afforded to them by the law.
+This is the first dilution of animal welfare legislation post Brexit.

 Source: We Animals Media